GrassHopper1977/Morello_CHERI_Setup/README.md

 - `-mabi=` - Is used to set the Application Binary Interface (for this machine it's `aapcs` for Hybrid mode and `purecap` for Pure-Caps mode)
 - `-cheri-bounds=subobject-safe`
 - `-lusb` - Include the libusb library
-- `-o testusb_pc` - Sets teh name of the output file to `testusb_pc`
+- `-o testusb_pc` - Sets the name of the output file to `testusb_pc`
 - `testusb.c` - Source files.

 # Trying out a Custom Kernel
 1. Navigate to our home directory: `cd ~`
 2. Use `wget` to get the tar file onto our machine: `wget https://www.cl.cam.ac.uk/~jrtc4/kernel.UGEN-TEST.tar.xz`
-3. Navigate to the root of teh file system: `cd /`
+3. Navigate to the root of the file system: `cd /`
 4. Now we need to unpack it into the root of our install: `tar -xf ~/kernel.UGEN-TEST-tar-xz`
-5. Now we can try rebooting and loading teh new kernel, which shoudl be called 1kernel.UGEN-TEST`
+5. Now we can try rebooting and loading the new kernel, which should be called 1kernel.UGEN-TEST`
 6. Enter `shutdown -r now` (don't forget to unplug any USB devices before rebooting)
 7. Wait for the CheriBSD Boot Menu:
 ```